codahale/lockstitch/design.md

 AEGIS-128L is key committing (i.e. the probability of an attacker finding a different key, nonce, or plaintext which produces the same authentication tag is negligible).

-> [!NOTE]
-> [AEGIS-128L by itself is not fully committing][Iso23], as tag collisions can be found if
-> authenticated data is attacker-controlled.
-Lockstitch does not pass authenticated data to
-> AEGIS-128L, however, mooting this type of attack.
+**N.B.:** [AEGIS-128L by itself is not fully committing][Iso23], as tag collisions can be found if authenticated data is attacker-controlled.
+Lockstitch does not pass authenticated data to AEGIS-128L, however, mooting this type of attack.

 [Iso23]: https://eprint.iacr.org/2023/1495